BasiraS/data_analytics/Tableau/README.md

-# Unit 6: Data Visualization & Commination with Tableau
+# Data Visualization & Commination with Tableau

 Organizations use dashboards to keep track of their day-to-day, and long-term business objectives - from keeping track of patient admissions in an emergency department, to tracking spend vs. budgets.